borkdude/deps.clj/API.md

   Called with a map of:

-  - `:cmd`: a vector of strings, the java executable first. deps.clj checks that java was found before calling this.
+  - `:cmd`: a vector of strings with the Java executable first, or the command supplied through `-Scommand`. deps.clj checks Java when used.

   Must return a map of `:exit`, the exit code of the process.
 <p><sub><a href="https://github.com/borkdude/deps.clj/blob/master/src/borkdude/deps.clj#L140-L151">Source</a></sub></p>